donaldonana/ParallelRnn/README.md

-The objective of the project is to compare and analyze several parallel implementation strategies for training an LSTM Rnn.
+The objective of the is to compare and analyze several parallel implementation strategies for training an LSTM Recurrent Neural Network in C.

 ## Strategy implemented